perwin/pyimfit/docs/overview.md

 of the three different minimization algorithms you want to use with the `solver` keyword; the default is "LM" for the Levenberg-Marquardt minimizer.

-   * "LM" = Levenberg-Marquardt (the default): this is a fast, gradient-descent based minimizer.
+   * "LM" = Levenberg-Marquardt (the default): this is a fast, gradient-descent-based minimizer.

-   * "NM" = Nelder-Mead Simplex
+   * "NM" = Nelder-Mead Simplex: slower, possibly less likely to be trapped in local minimum of the fit landscape.

-   * "DE" = Differential Evolution
+   * "DE" = Differential Evolution: genetic-algorithm-based; very slow; probably least likely to be trapped in local minima.
+(This method ignores the initial parameter guesses, choosing random values selected within the lower and upper parameter limits.)

+E.g.,

+    # default Levenberg-Marquardt fit
+    imfitter.doFit()

+    # fit using Nelder-Mead simplex
+    imfitter.doFit(solver='NM')

 #### Shortcut: Load data and do the fit in one step